-(1) Entities Entitled to Copies of the Application:

-- (a) the municipal legislative bodies and the municipal and regional planning commissions where the net-metering system will be located; - (b) the Department of Public Service; - (c) the Agency of Natural Resources; - (d) the Natural Resources Board, if the proposed net-metering system is located on a parcel subject to an Act 250 Land Use Permit; - (e) the Division for Historic Preservation; - (f) the Agency of Agriculture Food and Markets; and - (g) the electric company. - (2) Entities Entitled to Notice of the Application: - (a) the host landowner; and - (b) all adjoining landowners. - (3) Method of Service. - (a) The applicant must provide a copy of the application to the entities listed in (1)(a), above, by certified mail. - (b) The applicant must cause copies of the application to be transmitted to the entities named in (1)(b) through (g), above, using the Board's electronic filing system, or if the applicant is making a paper filing, using certified mail. - (c) The applicant must cause notices under (2), above, to be served by certified mail. - (4) Effect of Failure to Provide Timely Service.
+- (E) Service of Copies of Applications and Notices.
+Within 2 business days after the application is determined to be administratively complete, the applicant must serve copies of the application or provide notice of the application in accordance with this section. - (1) Entities Entitled to Copies of the Application: - (a) the municipal legislative bodies and the municipal and regional planning commissions where the net-metering system will be located: - (b) the Department of Public Service; - (c) the Agency of Natural Resources; - (d) the Natural Resources Board, if the proposed net-metering system is located on a parcel subject to an Act 250 Land Use Permit; - (e) the Division for Historic Preservation; - (f) the Agency of Agriculture Food and Markets; and - (g) the electric company. - (h) the host landowner; and - (i) all adjoining landowners.

+(2) Method of Service.

+- (a) The applicant must provide a copy of the application to the entities listed in (1)(a), above, by certified mail. - (b) The applicant must cause copies of the application to be transmitted to the entities named in (1)(b) through (g), above, using the Board's electronic filing system, or if the applicant is making a paper filing, using certified mail. - (c) The applicant must cause notices under (2), above, to be served by certified mail. - (3) Effect of Failure to Provide Timely Service.
 The Board will grant reasonable extensions of time to the entities listed in (E)(1) and (2), above, to file comments when the applicant fails to cause timely service of copies of an application or a notice.